 To conclude, the above-mentioned companies have some very compelling reasons to be named the best internet providers in Tbilisi.
 However, based on the information discussed, it would be right to say that Silknet has edged out a victory over Magticom in the in-home internet provider category.
 Their package prices are reasonable, along with their coverage and installation fees for new subscribers, and a particularly impressive booster pack that is practically free with its small fee.

 Also, their customer service is much better than that of Magticom’s, which is almost universally disliked by the expat community due to the lack of English speaking operators.
 These attributes make Silknet a much better and more flexible option for home internet over Magticom.

 Bonus: Free Options to Get Internet Connection (Public WiFi)

-Although the above-mentioned options are great, when you’re out and about in the streets of Tbilisi and you need quick access to the internet but you don’t have a mobile pack, what can you do: ask a stranger to share?
+Although the above-mentioned options are great, when you’re out and about in the streets of Tbilisi and you need quick access to the internet (but you don’t have a mobile internet pack), what can you do?
+Ask a stranger to share?